Namagotchi/minesweeper-game/README.md

 # garbage-minesweeper-game
-some minesweeper game i made horribly, made in html, css, and javascript
+some minesweeper game i made horribly

+made in html, css, and javascript